28 Experts Reveal The #1 Phrase That Will Damage A Relationship

 This common phrase also happens to cause the most damage in a relationship.
 It causes both partners to become defensive, exacerbates tension, and contributes nothing to finding solutions.

 Blaming one partner for what is sometimes the fault of both only aggravates the problem at hand; even if one partner did something irrefutably wrong, he or she will not take being blamed lightly.
-It’s human nature to defend our actions, even if they were not the most positive.
+It’s human nature to defend our actions, even if they are not the most positive, as a study from 2014 shows.

 This phrase is likely to escalate a disagreement to an all-out verbal war, with the partners going back and forth in trying to brush fault off of themselves and pin it back on their partner.